“Loyaultie Me Lie”:

 Until it finally sunk in to him that Tom would believe it concerned a child.
 And it was Tom’s interpretation of the thing that mattered.

 For a number of reasons, not the least of them being a timely reminder from another correspondent that Dumbledore actually tells us in HBP that Lucius Malfoy was only entrusted with the Diary shortly before Voldemort’s first defeat — in 1981, I have come to the conclusion that the Prophecy may have been made within a few days after Halloween, 1979, right around the time of the foretold child’s conception.
 At that point even Frank Longbottom and James Potter were unaware of the existence of those children.
 And even Alice and Lily were probably not yet sure.

 Turning loose that Prophecy was one of the “hugest” mistakes that Dumbledore ever made in his life.
 It locked him into a course of action which (acto all our previous readings of him) was out of character, and which put him at cross-purposes with himself.
 He may, believing that most Prophecies are bollocks anyway (or at least that’s what he’s claiming now, we don’t know what he believed about them then), have been attempting to goad Riddle (who he knows believes in them) into unwise action and have the matter settled before any child it foretold was actually born.

 He should have known better.
 You do not ever want to give the Prophecy demons an opening.
-They do not mean well.
+They do play fair, and they do not mean well.

 But then, Dumbledore also tells us that he never studied Divination.
 He does claim (now) that Prophecies are virtually always a snare and a delusion.
 But he seems to have overlooked the fact that if you mess with them, they tend to play out more-or-less as stated.
 It is clear that on this matter he was not dealing in one of his many areas of expertise.